 Turtle Pond

-Turtle Pond is considered Central Park’s newest water body, physically formed in 1937.
-When the receiving reservoir of the Croton Water System was filled in to create the Great Lawn, a small, jagged-edged pond remained.
+Turtle Pond is Central Park’s newest water body, created in 1937 as part of the construction of the Great Lawn.
 It was referred to as Belvedere Lake until 1987, when Parks Commissioner Henry J. Stern renamed the pond in honor of its inhabitants.

 Things you can do here